KyriakosVerveridis/django-monthly-challenges/README.md

 - Serve and organize static files globally and per app
 - Build dynamic URLs using {% url %}
 - Handle invalid routes with custom 404 pages
-- Style pages using Bootstrap 5 and custom CSS
+- Style pages using custom CSS

 ---